tiffbouchard/portfolio3/src/pages/about/index.md

 <br/>

 Currently working with React, Angular, and Blender.
-Interested in open source, AR, AI, Unity, and creative coding (p5.js and three.js)
+Interested in open source, AR, AI, Unity, and creative coding

 <br/>